What Characteristics Are Common In Memoirs?

 Personal Reflection

-At its core, the purpose of a memoir is to reflect on an experience or series of experiences.
-It is a way for writers to express their thoughts, feelings, and memories of a significant time in their life.
+The main goal of a memoir is to look back on an experience or set of experiences.
+It offers authors a way to talk about the thoughts, feelings and events from an important time in their lives.

 Emotional Depth